-Without the hard work of many people at Prentice Hall, none of this would be possible.
+Prentice Hall was the original print publisher for the first and second editions.
+Without the hard work of many people there, none of this would be possible.
 Authors simply do not create printer-ready books on their own.
 Foremost thanks go to Kate Hargett, Petra Rector, Laura Steele, and Alan Apt, my editors over the years.
-My production editors, Irwin Zucker for the second edition, Kathleen Caren for the original C++ version, and Ed DeFelippis for the Java version, kept everything moving smoothly during that horrible rush at the end.
+My production editors, Irwin Zucker for the second edition, Kathleen Caren for the original C^{++} version, and Ed DeFelippis for the Java version, kept everything moving smoothly during that horrible rush at the end.
 Thanks to Bill Zobrist and Bruce Gregory (I think) for getting me into this in the first place.
 Others at Prentice Hall who helped me along the way include Truly Donovan, Linda Behrens, and Phyllis Bregman.
+Thanks to Tracy Dunkelberger for her help in returning the copyright to me, thus enabling the electronic future of this work.
 I am sure I owe thanks to many others at Prentice Hall for their help in ways that I am not even aware of.